 “Ben Osborne is a DJ, writer, curator and driving force behind the Noise of Art, a collective which marries electronic music with the performing arts, film and other visual media.
 READ THE INTERVIEW HERE http://www.prsformusic.com/m-magazine/features/interview-ben-osborne-noise-of-art/.

 He is a musician and broadcaster, DJs internationally and has residencies in venues and festivals in the UK, France and Prague.

 For bookings please contact: email@example.com

 Ben is the founder of pioneering music and art organisation Noise of Art.
 He helped pioneer late night music events in galleries in London, starting with the National Theatre in 2002, followed by The Tate and BFI, National Maritime Museum and more recently National Portrait Gallery.

 Noise of Art helped introduce music and film events, and immersive film and clubbing from 2005 onwards with events at Latitude, Big Chill Festival, BFI Southbank, Social Club Paris, Sketch, Queen Elizabeth Hall and more.
 He’s worked at the forefront of digital music and written extensively about music for newspapers and magazines (including for Music Week, the Guardian, DJ Mag, i-D, The Times and Independent On Sunday, amongst others).
 He is the author of two books, an Arctic Monkeys biography and a book on the development of electronic music and club culture (described as “essential” by Gilles Peterson).
-He’s programmed music at leading music venues, art galleries and unusual spaces (including the Tate and BT Tower) and festivals.
+He’s programmed music at leading music venues, art galleries and unusual spaces and festivals.

 In 2009 Ben’s work with electronic music, film and cross platform art was recognised by the PRS for Music Foundation, which awarded him a New Music Plus Award – supported by the Arts Council and seven major London arts institutions.